wardhaheck/mac-bootstrapper/README.md

 against alerts and incidents,
 let's use Ansible to bootstrap our workstation.

-The bootstrap is meant to be complete while staying as agnostic as possible.
+The bootstrap aims to be complete while staying as agnostic as possible.
 And all tasks are grouped into 3 (three) major tags:

 -   essential